cmugpi/cmugpi.github.io/topics/bash/oneliners/index.md

 Checking out the man page for more info just in case, we're ready to go:

 {% highlight bash %}
-# build on top of our previous command by piping output from find to grep
+# build on top of our previous command by piping output to grep
 $ find . -name "*pdf" | grep -v "written.pdf"
 ./abridgedlab.pdf
 ./babblelab.pdf